linaro-its/sd-webhook-framework/README.md

 ## Installation

-Development of the code is done using a pipenv-maintained virtual environment.
+Development of the code is done using a Pipenv-maintained virtual environment.
 The required modules are listed in `Pipfile` and can be installed with:

-    PIPENV_VENV_IN_PROJECT=True pipenv install
+    pipenv install

 Note that python 3 is **required**.

 ## Code execution

 On a development system, [Flask](http://flask.pocoo.org) is used to run the code.
 In production, you can either use something like Apache with a WSGI handler or [Chalice](https://github.com/aws/chalice/).
 Currently, WSGI is easier to use as it doesn't require any code modifications, but Chalice allows the code to be run serverless.
+To make it easier to use the framework with WSGI, this repository includes the files and configuration required to build a Docker container for running everything.
+See [WSGI](WSGI.md) for more details about how to use the Docker container.

 ## Webhook Configuration

 For full functionality, both Jira and Service Desk webhooks need to be configured.
 If none of the request type handlers support assignment or status changes, it is safe to omit the Jira webhook since it will never be fired.

+In the text below, `<base URL>` is the URL that is mapped onto the framework web service.
+If the framework is being run on the same server as Jira Service Desk, this could be (for example) `http://localhost:8000`.

 ### Service Desk webhook